RCN Televisión: 2000s

-In 2000 it began broadcasting its programming 24 hours a day.
+In 2000, it began broadcasting its programming 24 hours a day.

-In 2002 it premiered its first reality show, which was Protagonistas de novela, hosted by María Cecilia Botero and recorded from Miami, United States.
+In 2002, it premiered its first reality show, which was Protagonistas de novela, hosted by María Cecilia Botero and recorded from Miami, United States.

 Upon reaching ten years of its operation as a private channel, Canal RCN's signal reached 97% of the Colombian geography with the launch of 13 stations covering 24 municipalities in Santander, Antioquia, Guaviare, Risaralda, Cundinamarca, Norte de Santander, Boyacá and the State Táchira in Venezuela.

 On November 3, 2008, its sister channel called NTN24 went on the air, a channel that broadcasts news 24 hours a day, with spaces for opinion, analysis, economics, sports, entertainment and specialized topics.

-As of August 5, 2009, the creation of RCN Telenovelas, RCN Televisión's novel channel through the subscription television network, was announced.
+As of August 5, 2009, the creation of RCN Novelas, RCN's soap opera channel through the subscription television network, was announced.
 This is the direct competitor of Novelas Caracol of the company Caracol Televisión.

 2010s

 As of January 2011 and with the arrival of DTT, RCN Televisión began broadcasting in HD.

-In 2012 he began to broadcast his first telenovela in HD as it was "Pobres Rico" with the protagonists Juan Pablo Raba and Maria Helena Doering.
+In 2012 they began to broadcast his first telenovela in HD as it was "Pobres Rico" with the protagonists Juan Pablo Raba and Maria Helena Doering.

 On April 30, 2014, RCN Televisión decided to suspend its HD signal transmitted by the main pay television operators in Colombia.

 On July 16, 2015, 21st Century Fox announced that it had sold its stake in MundoFox to RCN Televisión, giving full ownership.
 The president of MundoFox, Herman López stated that the company was proud to have started MundoFox with RCN Televisión and is confident that they will realize the signal's full potential.

 On July 28, 2015, MundoFox began to progressively introduce a new identity as MundoMax.
 The rebrand was officially completed on August 13 of that same year, coinciding with the third anniversary of the launch of the signal.
 In addition, RCN Televisión announced that it had canceled the network's news broadcasts.

 On July 31, 2015, the president of RCN Televisión, Ibra Morales, stated regarding the decision that "although we have canceled Noticias MundoFox, RCN Televisión continues its dedication to bringing quality news coverage to the Hispanic community in the United States, in a vibrant and dynamic way. " RCN Televisión hopes to make MundoMax the most important Hispanic network in the United States in a short time.
 In 2016, the MundoMax signal was closed, due to low levels of audience ratings and reliability.

 In May 2016, two years after the withdrawal of its HD signal from subscription television operators in Colombia, the signal was unified and broadcast in SD and HD with a 16: 9 aspect ratio.

 In November of that same year, RCN bought the newspaper La República, the country's first specialized media outlet for economic and business news, which also owns a multimedia television channel.

 On March 30, 2017, three years after its withdrawal from the HD signal in several cable operators, the chain reactivated it after a Supreme Court ruling, depending on the country's coverage.